Marin Mersenne 2^P-1

 The P-1 method is quite simple.
 In stage 1 we pick a bound B1.
 P-1 factoring will find the factor q as long as all factors of k are less than B1 (k is called B1-smooth).
 We compute E – the product of all primes less than B1.
 Then we compute x = 3E*2*P. Finally, we check the GCD (x-1, 2P-1) to see if a factor was found.

 There is an enhancement to Pollard's algorithm called stage 2 that uses a second bound, B2.
 Stage 2 will find the factor q if k has just one factor between B1 and B2 and all remaining factors are below B1.
-This stage uses lots of memory.
+This stage uses lots of memory; for exponents around 150M the minimum RAM for an effective run is around 32GB, more is better (allows for higher B2 in not much more time).

 GIMPS has used this method to find some impressive factors.
 For example: